MKE Band Camp is a new music series on OnMilwaukee, giving you the quick 411 on upcoming concerts in the 414.

 Song starter pack

-Can’t Wait to See It Live: "Yeah"
+Can’t Wait to See it Live: "February Seven"